 Sustainability and Humanely Raised

-Both styles of eating get points for sustainability since opting for more plants in your meals is thought to be slightly easier on the environment by using less resources (mainly less land, feed, and water) for production (12,13).
+Both styles of eating get points for sustainability since opting for more plants in your meals is thought to be slightly easier on the environment by using fewer resources (mainly less land, feed, and water) for production (12,13).

 Of course, it always depends on the type of vegan and vegetarian foods you choose.
 A lot of energy goes into processed foods.

 Overall vegan diets have the edge when it comes to sustainability since dairy can require just as many resources as meat.
-Additionally because vegans avoid all animal products and by-products there are likely zero animals harmed in the making of their meals.
+Additionally, because vegans avoid all animal products and by-products there are likely zero animals harmed in the making of their meals.